julian-t/ScalaForProgrammers/manuscript/BB-nulls.md

 Note how this is created as `Option(3.0)` instead of `Some(3.0)`.
 If declared as `Some`, the `match` won't compile because `Some` can't match `None`, but `Option` is the superclass and so can match both.

+There's a lot more to using `Option`, as we'll see when we talk about functional operations on collections.

 ## Handling Exceptions
 Exceptions are a feature supported by many languages, and they have been around for a long time[^2].